 Student research intended to result in generalizable knowledge must also be submitted for review, for example, all honors theses proposals or undergraduate research intended for publication or wide dissemination such as a web page or presetation outside of the classroom i.e., at a conference or poster session.
 Student research involving human subjects must be supervised by a Kenyon College faculty advisor who will assume the responsibility for ensuring that all research procedures comply with federal, state and college policies designed to protect human participants.
 Classroom projects, problems courses, and independent studies that are exclusively for instructional or mentorship purposes need not undergo review by the IRB if the risks are NOT GREATER than minimal.

 However, faculty advisors and students are encouraged to follow the IRB Policies & Procedures Manual when designing and conducting class exercises, projects or other assignments that involve the use of human volunteers or respondents, even if not submitted for review.
-All student research that poses GREATER than minimal risk must be submitted for IRB review.
+All research, including student research, that poses GREATER than minimal risk must be submitted for IRB review.